JoshuaGrams/tiny-qbn/README.md

 cards).

-* A passage tagged with `req-variableName` requires the variable to have a value which is not zero, `false`, or the empty string.
+* A passage tagged with `req-variableName` requires the variable to have a non-empty value (something other than zero, `false`, or the empty string).

-* A passage tagged with `req-not-variableName` requires the variable to be undefined, zero, `false`, or the empty string.
+* A passage tagged with `req-not-variableName` requires the variable to be empty (undefined, zero, `false`, or the empty string).

 * A passage can only be selected by the QBN engine if *all* of its requirements are met.
 This does *not* affect normal Twine links: